Koredotcom/docs/docs/xo/how-tos/build-a-banking-assistant/deploy-the-assistant/use-global-variables.md

 # Use Global Variables

 The XO Platform provides a way to declare and use variables within the bot.
-These variables can be used to capture values that are commonly used by different tasks, nodes, and other bot elements
+These variables can be used to capture values that are commonly used by different tasks, nodes, and other bot elements.

 In this post, we explore a Banking Bot scenario, where **Bot Variables** can be used.
 We see how Global Variables are used to pass API endpoints and can change them easily when migrating from development to testing to production environments.